-Other Assets-Included in other assets are certain investments, where the Company has the ability to exercise significant influence or has ownership between 20% and 50%, that are accounted for under the equity method.
-The Company's equity method investments consist of four limited partnership mezzanine funds (the "Funds") licensed as Small Business Investment Companies that invest primarily in subordinated debt securities.
+Other Assets - Included in other assets are certain investments, where the Company has the ability to exercise significant influence or has ownership between 20% and 50%, that are accounted for under the equity method.
+The Company's equity method investments consist of four limited partnership mezzanine funds (the Funds) licensed as Small Business Investment Companies that invest primarily in subordinated debt securities.
 In certain circumstances, the Funds may also receive warrants or other equity positions as part of their investments.
-There were no transactions between the Company and the Funds for the years ending December 31, 2007, 2006 and 2005.
-The Company recognized income from the Funds of \$954,000, \$483,000 and \$39,000 for the years ending December 31, 2007, 2006 and 2005 which is included in "Other Income" in the consolidated statements of income and comprehensive income.
+There were no transactions between the Company and the Funds for the years ended December 31, 2008, 2007, and 2006.
+The Company recognized income from the Funds of \$1,169,000, \$954,000, and \$483,000 for the years ended December 31, 2008, 2007, and 2006 which is included in "Other Income" in the consolidated statements of income and comprehensive income.

-Foreclosed Assets-Assets acquired through, or in lieu of, loan foreclosures are held for sale and initially recorded at the lower of carrying amount or estimated fair value at the date of foreclosure, establishing a new cost basis.
+Foreclosed Assets - Assets acquired through, or in lieu of, loan foreclosures are held for sale and initially recorded at the lower of carrying amount or estimated fair value at the date of foreclosure.
 Subsequent to foreclosure, valuations are periodically performed by management and the assets are carried at the lower of carrying amount or fair value less costs to sell.
-Foreclosed assets included in the consolidated balance sheets under the caption "Other assets" at December 31, 2007 and 2006 totaled \$90,000 and \$0, respectively.
+Foreclosed assets included in the consolidated balance sheets under the caption "Other assets" at December 31, 2008 and 2007 totaled \$0 and \$90,000, respectively.
+Valuation adjustments charged to operations on foreclosed assets for the years ended December 31, 2008, 2007 and 2006 totaled \$0, \$469,000 and \$0, respectively.

-Real Estate Acquired Through Foreclosure - Assets acquired through foreclosure or in settlement of debt held for sale are valued at the lower of carrying amount or estimated fair value as of the date of foreclosure, and a related valuation allowance is provided for estimated costs to sell the assets.
-Management periodically evaluates the value of foreclosed assets held for sale and increases the valuation allowance for any subsequent declines in fair value less selling costs.
+Other Real Estate Owned (OREO) - OREO held for sale acquired through foreclosure or in settlement of debt is valued at the lower of carrying amount or estimated fair value as of the date of foreclosure, and a related valuation allowance is provided for estimated costs to sell.
+Management periodically evaluates the value of real estate held for sale and increases the valuation allowance for any subsequent declines in fair value less selling costs.
 Subsequent declines in value are charged to operations.
-At December 31, 2007 and 2006, there was no real estate acquired through foreclosure.
+At December 31, 2008 and 2007 OREO totaled \$5,941,000 and \$0, respectively and is included in the caption "Other" assets on the consolidated balance sheets.
+Valuation adjustments charged to operations on OREO for the years ended December 31, 2008 and 2007, and 2006 totaled \$2,920,000, \$0 and \$0, respectively.

-Securities Sold Under Agreements to Repurchase-

-The Company sells certain securities under agreements to repurchase with its customers and other financial institutions.
+Securities Sold Under Agreements to Repurchase - The Company sells certain securities under agreements to repurchase with its customers and other financial institutions.
 The agreements transacted with its customers are utilized as an overnight investment product service, while the agreements with other financial institutions are transacted as a wholesale borrowing source.
 Both types of agreements are treated as secured borrowings, where the agreements are reflected as a liability of the Company and the securities underlying the agreements are reflected as a Company asset.
+See Note 8 - Borrowed Funds.

-Derivative Instruments-Derivative financial instruments are accounted for at fair value.
+Derivative Instruments - Derivative financial instruments are accounted for at fair value.
 The Company utilizes interest rate swaps to hedge a portion of its exposure to interest rate changes.
-These instruments are accounted for as cash flow hedges, as defined by FASB Statement No. 133, Accounting for Derivative Instruments and Hedging Activities.
+These instruments are accounted for as cash flow hedges, as defined by FASB Statement No. 133, Accounting for Derivative Instruments and Hedging Activities (SFAS 133).
 The Company also has a derivative program that offers interest rate caps, floors, swaps and collars to customers of the Bank.
 The fair value amounts recognized for derivative instruments and the fair value amounts recognized for the right to reclaim or obligation to return cash collateral are offset when represented under a master netting arrangement.
+See Note 10 - Derivatives.